Relrin/sanic-redis-extension/README.rst

 Features
 ========
-- Based on the aioredis_ library
+- Based on the redis_ library
 - Easy to use and configurate for your own projects

 Installation